Hasselback chicken with spinach and artichokes is a sheet pan dinner that’s perfect for weeknights or special occasions.

 - 2 pounds boneless skinless chicken breasts (4 boneless skinless chicken breasts)

 - ⅓ cup finely diced yellow onion (about ½ small yellow onion)

 - ¼ teaspoon coarse black pepper, more to taste

 - 1 can (14 ounces) quartered artichoke hearts, drained, patted dry and divided (not marinated artichokes)

 - 2 ounces cream cheese

 - In a large skillet, heat 1 teaspoon olive oil over medium heat.
-Add onion and salt and pepper and cook, stirring, until translucent, or about five minutes.
-Chop 1/2 cup of the drained artichoke hearts and add those to the onions (reserve remaining artichoke hearts).
-Add the spinach and cover until wilted, stirring occasionally as needed.
+Add onion, salt and pepper; cook, stirring, until translucent, or about five minutes.
+Chop ½ cup of the drained artichoke hearts and add them to the onions (reserve remaining artichoke hearts).
+Add the spinach and cover.
+Cook 2-3 minutes or until the spinach is wilted, stirring occasionally as needed,

-- Carefully place spinach mixture into each one of the slices you made in the chicken (I used a small spoon to help me and prevent burning my fingers.
+- Using a teaspoon, carefully place spinach mixture into each one of the slices you made in the chicken.

-- In a bowl or zip-top bag, combine the remaining artichoke hearts and halved roma tomatoes with one tablespoon olive oil until vegetables are coated.
-Arrange around chicken breasts in a single layer and sprinkle everything with pepper as desired.
+- In a bowl, combine the remaining artichoke hearts and halved Roma tomatoes with one tablespoon olive oil until vegetables are coated.
+Arrange the vegetables around the chicken breasts in a single layer; season with black pepper.

-- Bake for 15 minutes or until internal temperature of chicken registers at 165°F. Serve immediately.
+- Bake for 15 minutes or until internal temperature of chicken is 165°F (insert instant read thermometer into thickest part of chicken).
+Serve immediately.